 PMDD is often described as ‘severe PMS’ (Premenstrual Syndrome) but this is NOT strictly true, since PMS is a term used to describe any symptom experienced in the premenstrual phase i.e. including physical symptoms such as constipation, migraine, painful breasts, or fatigue, and not only, or mainly, mood-related problems (which is the case for PMDD) .

-PMDD is a highly controversial diagnosis because although it is a hormonal problem by definition, it is classified as a mental health disorder .
-This is not the case for other hormonal conditions that result in mood swings, anxiety, or depression, e.g. thyroid disorders .
-So, it is felt by many to be another example of society’s habit of wrongly associating the female reproductive system with supposedly irrational thinking and behaviour , or with psychosomatic disorders (a physical problem with a psychological cause- which is definitely not the case for either PMS, or PMDD, since they are obviously triggered by the menstrual cycle).
+PMDD is a highly controversial diagnosis because although it is a menstrual cycle-related (physiological) problem by definition, it is classified as a mental health disorder .
+This is not the case for other similar conditions that result in mood swings, anxiety, or depression, e.g. thyroid disorders .
+So, it is felt by many to be another example of society’s habit of wrongly associating the female reproductive system with supposedly irrational thinking and behaviour , or with psychosomatic disorders (a physical problem with a psychological cause- which is definitely not the case for either PMS, or PMDD, since they are obviously triggered by processes involved in the menstrual cycle).

-However, this is not to say that experts do not agree that some people’s moods are significantly affected by their menstrual cycle, the disagreement is only around the way in which the problem is classified (e.g. is it a hormonal, reproductive health, or a psychiatric problem?
-Is there an underlying mental health disorder that is ‘triggered’ or ‘worsened’ by the menstrual cycle, or is it directly caused by the changing levels of sex hormones, or external social factors?), and treated (e.g. with anti-depressants/ psychological therapy, hormonal medications/ interventions, or lifestyle and dietary options) .
+However, this is not to say that experts do not agree that some people’s moods are significantly affected by their menstrual cycle, the disagreement is only around the way in which the problem is classified (e.g. is it a psychological, reproductive health, or a psychiatric problem?
+Is there an underlying mental health disorder that is ‘triggered’ or ‘worsened’ by the menstrual cycle, or is it directly caused by the menstrual cycle, or external social factors?), and treated (e.g. with anti-depressants/ psychological therapy, hormonal medications/ interventions, or lifestyle and dietary options) .

 Main symptoms: A diagnosis of PMDD requires the presence of at least five ‘PMS’ symptoms with at least one of the main symptoms being; severe tearfulness, irritability, depressed mood, or anxiety/ tension.
 These symptoms should only occur up to two weeks before menstruation and stop after menstruation begins.
 In order to meet the criteria for diagnosis, the symptoms should be tracked for at least two consecutive ovulation cycles in order to confirm the cyclical nature of symptoms.
 The symptoms should also be severe enough to significantly affect normal work, school, or social activities or relationships with others .